 But this fairly short $1.99 cover price variant window now comes to a close, with #425 from August 1997 priced equally at $2.99 for both types (although it does have that partial cover price variation phenomenon, with a cheaper Canadian cover price on newsstand copies), and then at #426 the price drops to $1.99 for both types:

 But as you can see, although the US prices are now equal, the partial cover price variation continues, with newsstand copies less expensive for Canadians than direct edition copies.

-The $1.99 newsstand edition cover price variant window from March 1997 through June 1997 appears to extend to other titles as well, for example here’s Deadpool #4, published in April:
+The Amazing Spider-Man $1.99 newsstand edition cover price variant window from March 1997 through July 1997 appears to extend to other titles as well, with other titles having variants beginning with different start dates, for example here’s Deadpool #2, published in February of 1997: